 There’s not many things you can get for less than a dollar in the US- and certainly not at a theme park.

-But there ARE a few things you left in 2021
+But there ARE a few things left

 Pressed pennies anyone?
 Yep, these little guys are a great way to have fun AND stay on a budget.